-When I receive your pFR, I will assign it a number and register it as part of X3J3's standing requirements document, X3J3/9x-004.
+When I receive your pFR, I will assign it a number and register it as part of X3J3's Journal of Requirements or JOR (standing document, X3J3/9x-004).
 I will also send you an acknowledgment, including the assigned pFR number.